TiredWoofles/data-science-S2025/challenges/c09-income-assignment.md

 - What *overall* trend do you see between `SE` and population?
 Why might this trend exist?
-  - As the population increases, the standard error of median income decreases.
-This trend may exist because there are far more populations in lower ranges than high ranges and because there are more people it tends to be more stable of income compared to smaller populations where a single preson has a stronger pull on the median income.
+  - As the population increases, the standard error (SE) of median income decreases.
+This trend exists because, when the population size increases, a sample that is proportional to the population (for example, about 10%) will also be larger.
+Larger sample sizes lead to more stable estimates of the median income, reducing the variability in the sample and thus lowering the standard error.
+In smaller populations, where a proportionally smaller sample is taken, individual data points have a larger effect on the estimate, increasing the standard error.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - It’s harder to study smaller counties as they have a greater amount